Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 If you find a breeder that sells at a premium price without providing a reasonable explanation and documentation of lineage, consider it a big red flag.
 This means you may be dealing with an unethical breeder.

-Unlike the apple head with its moderately short muzzle, the deer head has a longer nose and narrower muzzle.
-And rather than a 90 degree angle at the stop, the deer head has more of a slope when you view its head from the side.
+Unlike the apple head with its moderately short muzzle, the deer head has a longer nose and a narrower muzzle.
+And rather than a 90-degree angle at the stop, the deer head has more of a slope when you view its head from the side.
 This slope gives the deer head a "foxy" expression that many people find appealing.